heberGustavo/api-DDD-net6/README.md

 # 5. Execute Migration
   5.1 - Open the "Package Manager Console"
-  5.2 - Select the project "Infra" in "Default project" 5.3 - Paste this commands
+  5.2 - Select the project "Infra" in "Default project" 5.3 - Execute this command: Update-Database
-    5.3.1 - Update-Database

 # 6. Run the application